MichalPokojny/MyProject3-TheBattleShipGame/README.md

 ## Future features

-- Add the option to switch to a game of 2 players, playing against each other.
+- Add the option to enable 2 users to play the game against each other.
-- Add the option to switch to a game with more ships, the player would have 10 tries to sink them all.
+- Add the option to have more than one Battleship, with 10 attempts to locate the target.

 ## Flow Chart